hinzstatmathethzch/DRLP/README.md

-# DRLP
+# Deep ReLU Programming

-Deep ReLU Programming
+This is an implementation of the Deep ReLU Programming algorithm.